Nested conformal prediction and quantile out-of-bag ensemble methods: Cross-conformal and Jackknife+ using nested sets

 In a regression setting, prediction intervals may be more interpretable or `actionable' than prediction sets that are not intervals.
 To this end, intervals that contain $C^{\texttt{LOO}}(x)$ are good candidates for prediction intervals since they inherit the coverage validity of Theorem~\ref{thm:validity-nested-conformal-jackknife-plus}.
 For the residual function $r_i(x, y) = |y - \widehat{\mu}^{-i}(x)|$, \citet{barber2019predictive} provided an interval that always contains $C^{\texttt{LOO}}(x)$, called the jackknife+ prediction interval.
 In this section, we discuss when the jackknife+ interval can be defined for general nested sets.
 Whenever jackknife+ can be defined, we argue that another interval can be defined that contains $C^\texttt{LOO}(x)$ and is guaranteed to be no longer in width than the jackknife+ interval.

-In the general formulation of nested sets, an analog of the jackknife+ interval may not always exist.
+For general nonconformity scores, an analog of the jackknife+ interval may not exist.
 However, in the special case when the nested sets $\mathcal{F}_t^{-i}(x)$ are themselves either intervals or empty sets, an analog of the jackknife+ interval can be derived.
 Note that all the examples listed in Table~\ref{tab:summary_literature} (except for the last one) result in $\mathcal{F}_t(x)$ being either a nonempty interval or the empty set.
-For clarity of exposition, we discuss the empty case separately in Appendix \ref{appsec:empty-case}.
+For clarity of exposition, we discuss the empty case separately in Appendix~\ref{app:empty-case}.
 Below, suppose $\mathcal{F}_{r_i(X_i, Y_i)}^{-i}(x) $ is a nonempty interval and define the notation

 With this notation, the cross-conformal prediction set can be re-written as

 Suppose $y < q_{n,\alpha}^{-}(\{\ell_i(x)\})$, where $q_{n,\alpha}^{-}(\{\ell_i(x)\})$ denotes the $\lfloor\alpha(n+1)\rfloor$-th smallest value of $\{\ell_i(x)\}_{i=1}^n$.
 Clearly,